Frequently Asked Questions

-No, students with disabilities are required to meet the essential requirements and course standards as other students.
+No, students with disabilities are required to meet the same essential requirements and course standards as other students.
 However, it may be reasonable to exercise flexibility in a component of a course that is not essential.
-For example, it may be appropriate to complete an assignment in writing verses an oral presentation if the purpose of the assignment is not to assess oral expression.
+For example, it may be appropriate to complete an assignment in writing versus an oral presentation if the purpose of the assignment is not to assess oral expression.

 The purpose of the accommodations is to ensure access and does not guarantee success.
 Treat the student as you would any other student who is not performing well.
 Encourage the student to visit you during an office hour to discuss reasons for failing performance and what resources the student may use to improve.
 Encourage the student to consult with his/her DSS counselor regarding needs and strategies.
 You may also consult with the DSS counselor directly.